 - Managing access to courts: Lastly, the guide recognizes that there are circumstances due to the pandemic that will be outside the control of legal service providers, particularly restrictions put in place to temporarily close or limit access to courts or government agencies.
 This affects litigators, but also those seeking government benefits or help on immigration matters.
 The guide suggests best practices to manage these potential hurdles, including staying informed all of court or agency closures and monitoring new systems implemented for electronic filing of submissions or other legal documents, among others.

 There is no doubt the COVID-19 pandemic has significantly exacerbated inequality among and within countries worldwide.
 Commentators have called the pandemic “an economic wrecking ball, with intergenerational consequences,” and it has laid bare the inequities that exist.
 This guide will assist legal service practitioners by providing the best tools available to bridge the justice gap, and ensure vulnerable individuals and communities know how to protect their rights and access legal remedies.

 The guide is available for download on Namati’s website, here.

-Taegin Reisman is associate content officer for the Open Society Justice Initiative.
+Until November 2021, Taegin Reisman was associate operations officer for the Open Society Justice Initiative.